raul-dunca/CyberStudents-advent-of-ctf2024/Day18/trng.md

 ijklmnop
 ```

 It can be seen that `ijk=abc` since `a^0=a`, so just by looking at y the first 3 bits of x are known.
-In the article there are more details how did they find the following formula:
+In the article, there are more details on how they found the following formula:

 ```
 x = y ^ (y >> 3) ^ (y >> 6)